barrachri/rampante/README.rst

     from rampante import subscribe_on

-    # The signature of the function should accept 3 params
+    # The function should accept 3 params
-    # queue_name for example could be "user.subscribed"
+    # queue_name, for example could be "user.subscribed"
-    # data is a dictionary
+    # data is a dictionary, it's a msgpacked message sent to Kafka
     # producer is an instance of AIOKafkaProducer, if can you want to create new events

     @subscribe_on("user.subscribed")